Lighting techniques in SU Podium

 High Intensity check box is applied to the LEM Light.
 When High Intensity is on, single digit power values should be used.
 High Intensity will exponentially inrease the light power compared to normal LEM light power.
 In most cases, you will not need the High Intensity option for interior lighting which may cause over exposure and speckles in the rendered images.

-Note: V2 Plus will apply Podium properties globally to textures.
+Note: SU Podium will apply Podium properties globally to textures.
 If you select a certain texture to have light, every surface in the entire model with that texture applied will emit light.

 LEM should have no other properties than LEM properties.
 LEM materials should never have any other Podium Material property applied to them.
 For example, do not have reflections or bump properties on an LEM material.
 This can cause the rendering to crash or turn the LEM material into a black face.
 In fact, it's best to use plain colors like yellow, white for LEM materials.
 There is a category of LEM light colors in the materials category in Podium Browser.

 Hidden LEM Option: When Hidden LEM option is checked on, the LEM light will be rendered but the SketchUp face and material that the LEM is applied to will not be rendered.
-In V2 Plus, the when hidden is turned on the material will automatically become transparent.
-This is done to stop the LEM face to cast a shadow.
+When hidden is turned on the material will automatically become transparent.
+This is done to stop the LEM face to cast a shadow but it will still cast a shadow behind the face.
 Hidden LEM is a very useful feature if you want to hide the LEM light source but keep the light.
 Below is a simple example.

 C. Spot Lights